 Finally, after a month of false starts, we found someone reliable: Thomas Nadermann of Mold Investigations, LLC.
 Our second ally.

-Thomas promptly identified several types of mold colonizing the sheetrock behind our shower and elsewhere.
+Thomas promptly identified several types of mold colonizing the sheetrock behind our shower (whoever had built the shower had failed to install a vapor barrier between the tile and the wall).
 One of the strains, penicillium, matched the mycotoxin profile that had just come back on our urine tests showing Gliotoxin and Ochratoxin A. So here we had a match between a biotoxin in the environment and a biotoxin in our bodies.
 As well as correlating symptoms.

 Ochratoxin has a strong affinity for the brain, especially the cerebellum (balance) and the hippocampus (memory).
 No wonder I was tripping over my limbs and groping for words.
 It also inhibits ATP production in the mitochondria: hence, brain fog and profound fatigue.
 Gliotoxin on the other hand, causes immune dysfunction.
 You don’t say.